zhengzhongjin/ComputationalGenomics/README.md

   The result is in `result_k_banded_db1_{1,3,5,7,9}.txt`.

 The script will print the result to the standard output and the file `stdout` in the current folder.

+***
+In the cdhit-master folder, use the makefile command to make the executables and execute the following commands on gradx cluster.

+./cd-hit-est -i db.fa -o db_cluster.fa -T 12 -M 1024
+./cd-hit-est -i db1.fa -o db1_cluster.fa -T 12 -M 1024 -c 0.875 -n 6